 An SSL Certificate is one way to increase website security.
-SSL stands for Secure Sockets Layer.
+SSL is an abbreviation for Secure Sockets Layer.
 You can tell if a website has this protection if the address is “HTTPS” instead of “HTTP.”
-This is a protocol which builds a secure connection between a client and a server.
+This is a type of protocol which builds a secure connection among a client and a server.
 Information sent this way is encrypted and remains private as it travels between the browser and the web server.

 An SSL certificate reduces the chances of anyone stealing information from your website.
 That means if a visitor enters credit card information, then those numbers will remain encrypted until the data reaches your server.
 Without SSL, a thief can possibly intercept the information and read the data.
 But with SSL, even if a thief intercepts the data they will be unable to read the encrypted information.